funwae/specwerk-web/docs/01-overview.md

 A VP of Ops should be able to open one screen and answer:

 > "What did this workflow do today, and should I trust it?"

+### 6. Job Cards (optional layer)

+One **Job Card** = one recurring workflow + schedule + owner.

+The card references:

+- The workflow spec (e.g., `specs/invoice-recon.yaml`)
+- Run cadence (daily at 9am, weekly on Monday, etc.)
+- Notification targets (who gets the summary)
+- Owner (who is responsible for this job)

+Studio can then show a "job" view: how often it ran, who owns it, last failures, success rate, etc.

+Even if you don't implement Job Cards immediately, naming the concept helps people see *what SpecWerk is really building*: an OS for AI jobs, not a glorified demo runner.

+You hire a job, the job runs a workflow spec.

 ---